glf30/2b-iterating-props/exercise/README.md

 ## Install Bootstrap

 4. Next let's import Bootstrap a front-end framework that provides CSS code to make our project beautiful.
-In terminal type `npm i bootstrap@5.2.3`.
+In terminal type `npm i bootstrap`.
 This will install the package into our project.

 ## Import Bootstrap